grnet/kamaki/docs/library/get-started.rst

 ===================================

 Kamaki is the de facto python API library for Synnefo.
-It provides full coverage of the Synnefo API as well as convenience methods for complex activities (e.g., block and wait for a server-side action, optimized upload and download).
+It provides full coverage of the Synnefo API as well as convenient methods for complex activities (e.g., block and wait for a server-side action, optimized upload and download).
 The principal functionality of kamaki is to make REST API calls to a Synnefo cloud.